abishek-baskaran/ZVision-Detection-System/tests/unit/README.md

 3. Integration with the detection manager and analytics engine
 4. Error handling for invalid inputs
 5. Data formatting and aggregation logic
+6. Snapshot capture and storage functionality
+7. Camera reliability and recovery features

 ## Dependencies